UNIVERSITY STUDENT APARTMENTS

 Faculty/staff are not eligible to live in one or two bedroom apartments at Medical Plaza.

-Residents living in Village or Medical Plaza three (3) bedroom apartments as faculty/staff are eligible to live at Student Apartments for a maximum of two (2) years.
+Residents living in a Village apartment or Medical Plaza three (3) bedroom apartments as faculty/staff are eligible to live at Student Apartments for a maximum of two (2) years.
 There is no maximum time limit for faculty/staff living in Fort Douglas housing.

 If an applicant applies to live at Student Apartments under the faculty/staff eligibility requirements, and has lived at Student Apartments as staff/faculty during their last tenancy, the applicant is not eligible to live at Student Apartments as staff/faculty for nine (9) months after their last move out date.